He remembered their promise.

 She glanced inside the ICU.

-He stared at his incubator covered daughter.
+He stared at his daughter who was covered in incubator.

 “But I will always be with you, every time.”
 He remembered her saying 20 years ago.